Reader Gabrielle popped this one into the suggestion box:

 I know you have offered up a few tips here and there about getting the most wear out of clothing before washing.
 Could you do a post devoted to these tricks?
 I remember one with DIY armpit protectors in a coat, and I just can’t seem to find it again.

 DIY clothing shields: The image above is from this website, which sells prefab clothing shields.
-I’m sure they’re great, but I’ve never bought any myself because I’m both lazy and cheap.
-Instead, I use a pair of peds, folded in half and pinned to the inner layer’s armpit hole.
+There are both disposable and washable styles on the market.
+I’ve also used a pair of peds, folded in half and pinned to the inner layer’s armpit hole.
 Washable, absorbent, and effective.
 Also rather hilarious.

 Layer: I know that layering in hot weather holds approximately the same appeal as major dental work, but hear me out.
 Any absorbent under-layer will help prevent the outer layer from getting all stanked up.
 Even a cotton tank worn under a blazer or lightweight sweater will suck up most of your smelliness.
 If your outer later fits closely, make sure your under layer fits even closer.
 Also make sure that the arm holes on the under layer are relatively high and sit in your pits.